mayamerch/CSC207-design-project/phase2/src/README.txt

 or logging out, you may need to insert "phase2/" before "src" or remove "phase2", from the file path, depending on whether you have "group_0039" or "phase2" open.

+For VIP users, We interpreted the instructions as adding a VIP attribute that is either true or false for Users of type Speaker, Organiser or Attendee.
+The UserType itself is also an attribute of User.

+The UserMap is designed to be saved automatically only when logging out in the GUI